A new definition of Non-Muslims? (By Jacob Thomas)

 Fast forward to 2009

-kwtanweer visited the subject of the need for a new definition of non-Muslims in an article with the title, “The ‘Other’ According to the Islamic View” (Al-Akhar fi’l Tsawwor al-Islami)
+In January of this year, the Kuwaiti website kwtanweer visited the subject of the need for a new definition of non-Muslims in an article with the title, “The ‘Other’ According to the Islamic View” (Al-Akhar fi’l Tsawwor al-Islami)

 Here are excerpts from this timely article (explanatory footnotes are mine).

 “According to the Islamic view, the ‘Other’ is any non-Muslim.
 He may be a follower of Judaism or Christianity, a Zoroastrian, or an atheist.
 Sunnis would add to this list all those who don’t follow their brand of Islam such as Shi’ites, Ismailis, Ahmadiyya, and Abadiyya.
-The vast majority of Shi’ites have the same attitude as the Sunnis vis-à-vis those Muslims who do not follow their own understanding of Islam, not recognizing, for example, Non-Twelvers Shi’ites.
+The vast majority of Shi’ites have the same attitude as the Sunnis vis-à-vis those Muslims who do not follow their own understanding of Islam, not recognizing, for example, Non-Twelvers Shi’ites.1

 Muslim view of the ‘Other’ is not a theoretical subject; it translates itself into the practical areas of life on earth, as well as the afterlife.
 So we find real discriminatory practices in the areas of human rights, duties, and the treatment of those classified as ‘Others.’
-For example, in the Islamic Republic of Iran, only a Shi’ite may become President; which implies the non-Shi’ite is not a Muslim, and is therefore not eligible to occupy the office of president!
-And even though the vast majority of Sunni countries with written constitutions have no specific article that bars a Shi’ite from assuming the office of president, nevertheless the very idea of such a thing happening is unthinkable.
+For example, in the Islamic

-2), or simply heathens.
+“The discriminatory practices against non-Muslims are actually very grave.
+Usually, all non-Muslims are regarded as Kuffar.
+They may be either followers of revealed religions such as Christianity and Judaism, (with Zoroastrianism added by some Fuqaha2), or simply heathens.
 The difference between them is that the former are allowed to pay the Jizya tax, thus gaining the freedom to remain in their own religion, while the heathens have only one choice: either convert to Islam, or have your neck cut off!
 One must add here, for the sake of objectivity, that such an awful rule was seldom put into practice, even though the sacred text was very clear about that punishment!
 There were quite a few differences within the Four Sunni Schools for the interpretation of the Shari’ah Law whether followers of non-revealed religions (heathens,) may pay the Jizya tax, and thus avoid Islamizing.

 “All non-Muslims living within Islamic societies are thoroughly marginalized.
-After all, the sacred text requires the killing of the Mushrikeen
+After all, the sacred text requires the killing of the Mushrikeen3, wherever they may be found.
+See, Qur’an,

 When the sacred months are over, slay the pagans wherever you find them.
 Capture, besiege, and ambush them.
 If they repent, perform prayers and pay the religious tax, set them free.
 God is All-forgiving and All-merciful (9:5)